SINTEF-9012/ThingModel/README.md

 ![ThingModel](https://raw.github.com/SINTEF-9012/ThingModel/master/Documentation/Logo.png)
 ==========

 ThingModel synchronizes data and models in realtime over the network for multiple devices.
-Mainly iPads, PC and a PixelSense table.

 ThingModel is a new wheel, but a simple, fast and light one.